weaversa/cryptol-course/labs/overview/overview.md

  0x0000000f]
 ```

-Furthermore, Cryptol even supports *infinite* lists and accessing their members.
-Here is an example of creating an infinite list of odd integers and accessing the 100th element of that list:
+Furthermore, Cryptol even supports *infinite* sequences and accessing their members.
+Here is an example of creating an infinite sequence of odd integers and accessing the 100th element of that sequence:

 ```sh
 labs::overview::overview> [1, 3 ... ]